-J. TN HOUSING SEARCH.ORG
+16) TN HOUSING SEARCH.ORG

 Beginning at the start of initial lease-up through the end of the compliance period, all Grantees shall list units available for occupancy on TNHousingSearch.org or any subsequent affordable rental housing locator system sponsored by THDA and, as permitted by the locator system for the type of housing funded.
+All units must be listed on TNHousingSearch.org or any subsequent affordable rental housing locator system sponsored by THDA unless specifically waived in writing by THDA.

-K. DEVELOPER FEE REQUIREMENTS
+17) DEVELOPER FEE REQUIREMENTS

-A Developer Fee of up to seven percent (7%) of the Competitive Grants development costs, net of the development fee, prorated acquisition costs and any prorated permanent financing costs may be charged as a project soft cost.
+A Developer Fee of up to seven percent (7%) of the Competitive Grants development costs, net of the development fee, prorated acquisition costs, and any prorated permanent financing costs may be charged as a project soft cost.